Medical Assistant Resume Example

 I also like to add a section for communication skills.
 Strong communication is huge in women’s health, especially since you work with patients from all backgrounds.

-Recruiters want to see hands-on clinical experience-think assisting with procedures, prepping exam rooms, or handling specimens.
+Recruiters want to see hands-on clinical experience-think assisting with procedures, prepping exam rooms, or handling specimens, which you can also highlight in a cover letter.
 Documented certifications like CMA or RMA add a lot of value.

 Strong communication skills matter, especially in OB-GYN where you deal with sensitive topics.
 I always highlight my ability to explain procedures and support anxious patients.